Sobriket/Sobriket/README.md

 This is a rogue like test/prototype and the first project I did on Unity.

-In this game I had to do the map generation.
+In this game, I was responsible for map generation.
-I started by doing the main path(from the start to the end) and then I randomly put rooms next to this path until i have no more rooms to place.
+I started by creating the main path (from the start to the end) and then randomly placed rooms next to this path until I had no more rooms to add.
-I also did every room types.
-The goal was to have a lot of enemies room(we stopped at one), a shop, a loot room, a secret room(foundable with a key), empty room and a room where you can use golds to have bonus stats in the level.
+I designed every type of room.
+The goal was to include many enemy rooms (we stopped at one), a shop, a loot room, a secret room (accessible with a key), an empty room, and a room where players can spend gold to gain bonus stats for the level.

 ![Screenshot_2](https://github.com/user-attachments/assets/5dd38790-a963-46ba-a4a1-456ac09f7c66)